What Is the Price of Kopi Luwak? (Full Breakdown for 2021-22)

 However, there is still quite a bit of work involved to process the beans contained within the faeces for preparation of the roasting stage.

-The truth is that the poor conditions in which the animals are kept, along with the poor quality coffee cherries, makes for a vastly inferior cup of kopi luwak coffee.
+The poor conditions in which farmers keep the animals, along with the low-quality coffee cherries, result in a vastly inferior cup of kopi luwak coffee.

 Is kopi luwak worth the high price?

-Kopi luwak is sold on the premise that it has a unique taste owing to the enzymatic process that the beans undergo whilst inside the civet’s digestive tract.
-The coffee is said to contain less bitterness and acidity, contributing to a smooth flavour and complex aroma.
+Proponents sell kopi luwak on the premise that its unique taste stems from the enzymatic process the beans undergo inside the civet’s digestive tract.
+They claim the coffee contains less bitterness and acidity, contributing to a smooth flavor and complex aroma.

 Whilst this no doubt would appeal to those whose misconception is that all coffee is inherently bitter, coffee aficionados within the industry say otherwise.